“Behold, how good and how pleasant it is

 Having moved to a foreign country on three separate occasions, it is the sense of Community that has enabled me to settle in.

 For the practicing Christian, what is the most obvious source of Community?
-For the Fellowship of Believers, the opportunity where love, companionship and camaraderie is available most readily is the organization called the Church.
+For the Fellowship of Believers (Acts 2:42), the opportunity where love, companionship and camaraderie is available most readily is the organisation called the Church.
 The Church is not a building but a body: a group of living, breathing people who engage in relationship so that each is protected, encouraged and challenged to grow more like Jesus.

 I’d love to challenge and encourage you the reader, and myself: are we in Community?